 All books are published by Veritas, and can be ordered online here.

 Fr Peter McVerry has also been awarded a number of other high profile awards in recognition of his work with vulnerable young people.
-A list of recent awards is available here.
+A full list of recent awards is available below.